SUBSCRIBE VIA EMAILSubscribe to Skip to my Lou posts

 Hmm … I feel like I’m forgetting the most important step.
 Oh, that’s right – PLAY!

 For more creative goodness visit Homemade By Jill!
+We hope you liked her homemade play-dough recipe and tutorial.

 see all the project so far in the Craft Camp series here!